-The district attorney can always ask that your case be transferred to family court if doing so would be in the interests of justice.
-You should talk to your lawyer to see if the prosecutor in your case is willing to do this for you.
+The district attorney can always ask that your case be transferred to family court if doing so would be in the interests of justice.72 You should talk to your lawyer to see if the prosecutor in your case is willing to do this for you.

-If you did not waive your felony hearing and the hearing has not yet started, you can also make a motion to transfer your case to Family Court in the interests of justice.
-Talk to your lawyer if you do not know whether you waived your hearing or if it has started.
+You can also make a motion to transfer your case to Family Court.
+You can only do this if you did not waive your felony hearing and if the hearing has not started yet.
+The transfer must also be in the interests of justice.73 If you do not know if you waived your hearing or if it has started, talk to your lawyer.

-After receiving your motion, the court will look at what you are charged with and will examine:
+After receiving your motion to be transferred, the court will look at what you are charged with and will examine:

-- (1) The seriousness and circumstances of the offense; - (2) How much harm the crime caused; - (3) The evidence of guilt against you, even if it will not be admitted in trial; - (4) Your history, character, and condition; - (5) The sentence the court can impose on you for the offense; - (6) Whether removing your case to Family Court will hurt the safety or welfare of the community; - (7) Whether removing your case to Family Court will hurt the public's trust in the criminal justice system; - (8) The way the victim feels about removing your case to Family Court; and - (9) Any other relevant fact that might mean that convicting you in criminal court would serve no useful purpose.
+- (1) The seriousness and circumstances of the offense; - (2) How much harm the crime caused; - (3) The evidence of guilt against you, even if it will not be admitted in trial; - (4) Your history, character, and condition; - (5) The sentence the court can impose on you for the offense; - (6) Whether removing your case to Family Court will hurt the safety or welfare of the community; - (7) Whether removing your case to Family Court will hurt the public's trust in the criminal justice system; - (8) The way the victim feels about removing your case to Family Court; and - (9) Any other relevant fact that might mean that convicting you in criminal court would serve no useful purpose.74